 Yes - these vaccines are now among the most extensively researched vaccines ever to be used in Australia, with literally billions of carefully monitored doses having been given worldwide.

-The most common side effects from both of the vaccines are injection site discomfort or swelling, headache, aches and pains, chills and fever, but these symptoms are generally mild and last less than a day or two.
+The most common side effects from all the vaccines are injection site discomfort or swelling, headache, aches and pains, chills and fever, but these symptoms are generally mild and last less than a day or two.
 Ongoing monitoring expands our knowledge further, every day.
 For the Australian experience so far, see here.

 Frequently asked questions on vaccine safety and misinformation are answered by the Department of Health here.

 How do I book?

 What if I'm still not sure whether to have it?

 Consider this: life is full of choices around risk.
 There is an extremely tiny risk of serious side effects with being vaccinated, but there's a VASTLY greater risk with delaying vaccination.
 A risk we have all lived with for over two years, and it ends when you get immunised.
 This virus is not going away, and sooner or later we will all be exposed to it.
 If you survive it, someone you pass it onto may not.

 This is the most dangerous new virus to come to Australia in over 100 years.
 Of the people infected, around 1-2% die, 10% are hospitalised and 20% are unwell for months.
 It has killed around five million people, devastated economies around the world and isolated people everywhere.
 No one has been untouched by this virus.